-This is the season we all have an opportunity to remind ourselves to have a spirit of gratitude and learn how to give thanks to God.
+This is the season we all have an opportunity to remind ourselves to have a spirit of gratitude and giving thanks to God.

 But the Biblical importance of giving thanks goes way back.
-The Bible has a lot to say about how to express gratitude to God both when all is well and when all is not so well.
+The Bible has a lot to say about how to give thanks God both – when all is well and when all is not so well.

-To help us appreciate the value of thanking God even for little things and under all circumstances, let us look at 4 characters in the scriptures and examine how to give thanks to God in response to different situations.
+To help us appreciate the value of thanking God even for little things and under all circumstances, let us look at 4 characters in the scriptures and examine how they displayed thanksgiving to God in a variety of ways.

-As you read, try to see if some of these examples resonate more with the situations in your life.
+As you read, try to see if some of these examples of thankful people in the Bible resonate more with the situations in your life.

 The story of Daniel is a popular and inspiring story about faith in God through all things.
 God blessed Daniel, a Jew brought as a captive from Jerusalem to Babylon at the age of twelve, and he becomes one of the wise men in king Nebuchadnezzar’s palace.